Typical sexual behaviour in late adolescence: 15-17 years

 - bribing, manipulating, blackmailing or coercing others to engage in sexual behaviour like oral sex or penetration with objects

-- using sexually explicit language to intimidate others
+- using explicit language to intimidate others

-- watching pornography so much that it interferes with other activities or watching violent, sexual aggressive or illegal pornography
+- watching pornography so much that it interferes with other activities or watching violent, aggressive or illegal pornography

 - have been exposed to pornography or adult sexual activity and are re-enacting what they’ve seen